kenakofer/hymnsinger/docs/hymn-index.md

 Mere reason of one mind can't win; the test of time is passed.
 Religions of today are the religions fit to last.
-Members true through power, fear, or friendly company rebuke again their wayward young, "Eat not from yonder tree."
+Members true through power, fear, or friendly company rebuke again their wayward young, ''Eat not from yonder tree.''
-Eat not from yonder tree!
+''Eat not from yonder tree!''
 </div></td><td class='stanzas-box'>5.</td><td class='poet-box'>Kenan Schaefkofer, 2021</td><td class='tags-box'><div><a class="taglink" href="#">english</a><a class="taglink" href="#">secular</a><a class="taglink" href="#">1part</a><a class="taglink" href="#">accompanied</a></div></td><td class='date-added-box'>2021/01/12</td></tr><tr><td class='hymn-name-box'><a href="{{ site.baseurl }}/listing/singer_of_life.html">Singer of Life</a></td><td class='tune-box'>LACQUIPARLE</td><td class='key-box'>C minor
 </td><td class='meter-box'>irregular</td><td class='composer-box'>Plains Indian traditional, 1879</td><td class='lyric-box'><div>Singer of Life, all flowers are songs, with petals do you write.
 Singer of Life, you color the earth, dazzling the eye with birds red and bright.